© Photo:

 Come by Hodde Gamle Skole and experience what it was like to go to school from 150 years ago.
 The school appears extremely authentic with original catheters and desks.

-The school is situated close to the Hodde church.
+The school is located close to Hodde Church